aetherwalker/a-configuration/readme.md

 ### Javascript Modules

-Javascript files must specify a module.exports with a function `resolve` that returns a promise to be included.
+Javascript files must specify a module.exports with a function `resolve` that returns a promise to be included and optionally takes an argument for the configuration object to be passed to it (This is the recommended way to get the Configuration object instead of requiring "a-configuration" in the module itself).
 If the exported module does not have a resolve function, it won't be included.
 If the "resolve" field is not a function, an error will be thrown and if the function doesn't return a Promise, the configuration will not be applied.

 The Promise returned by `resolve` must complete with an object representing the configuration to be applied, and then the object acts the same as a JSON file as far as applying values to the exported configuration is concerned.